 Make sure you find the time to try out at least one of these rivers before the leaves start to turn colors this fall.

-The Eel river, flowing through Logansport, offers some of the best smallmouth and carp fishing there is in Indiana.
+The Eel River, flowing through Logansport, offers some of the best smallmouth and carp fishing there is in Indiana.
 Why don't you know about this, you may ask?
-Well, the White river normally gets all the hype.
+Well, the White River normally gets all the hype.

 The Eel is easily wadeable in many parts and is also very easy to read without much practice.
 If you like carp on the fly, you may have found your new favorite water to fish.